View Dorothy Wilson's Obituary on courier-journal.com and share memories

 Left to cherish her memory are her children, Leslie A. Wilson, Gary Wilson (Michele), and Patty Wilson Frager (Stanley); grandchildren, Christopher, Andrew (Jaime) Wilson, and Sarah Wilson Porter (John); great grandchildren, Ella Grace Wilson., Noah, Everett, and Arlo Wilson, and great-grandchildren, Analeigh, Nahum, and Ariella Porter; and sisters in law, Esther Wilson Dallas and Linda Ford Braun; and a host of nieces and nephews and friends.

 The funeral Mass will be at 7:00 p.m.
-Wednesday, January 15, 2020 at Rabbouni Catholic Community, 7812 Brownsboro Rd, Louisville, KY 40241.
+Wednesday, January 15, 2020 at Rabbouni Catholic Community (c/o Springdale Presbyterian Church), 7812 Brownsboro Rd, Louisville, KY 40241.
 Visitation will be 4:00 p.m. to 7:00 p.m. at the church prior to the funeral Mass.
 Burial will follow Thursday morning January 16, 2020.
 Gather at Ratterman's Funeral Home Middletown, 12900 Shelbyville Rd. at 10:00 a.m. for brief prayer service, followed by travel to Walnut Ridge Cemetery 2421 Hamburg Pike, Jeffersonville, IN

 Expressions of sympathy in lieu of flowers can be made to , Salvation Army Christmas Tree Angel Program, or St. John's Center for the Homeless.